fivdi/i2c-bus/README.md

 ### promisifiedBus.i2cFuncs()

 Determine functionality of the bus/adapter asynchronously.
+Returns a Promise that on success will be resolved with a frozen [I2cFuncs](#class-i2cfuncs) object describing the functionality available.
+The returned Promise will be rejected if an error occurs.
 See also [I2C functionality](https://www.kernel.org/doc/Documentation/i2c/functionality).

 ### promisifiedBus.scan([startAddr,] [endAddr])